 Adele’s hands, eyes, lips, face, legs, feet, torso, etc., have been used in numerous advertising campaigns for years: selling jewelry, nail polish, makeup, fragrance, shoes, food, wine, credit cards, paper towels, kitchen tools, etc., as well as in feature articles.

 I bet you didn’t even know there was such a job title as parts model!
 I didn’t.
-But here you go: images from Adele’s website.
+But here you go: some images from Adele’s website featuring her parts.

-Adele has been working in the beauty industry for years, and she’s been making her own skin care products in her kitchen for as long.
+Adele has been working in the beauty industry for many years, and she’s been making skin care products in her kitchen for as long.
 She understands skin.
 She understands moisturizing.
 She understands glow.
 She understands close-ups.
 She understands healthy ingredients.
 She understands what works.

 And here’s the mission of Essentiel: give people quality at an affordable price.